 Onboard Accessories: Carrying handle, front towing D-ring, rear surf leash D-ring

 Included External Accessories: A detachable SUP center fin, a “Tower” branded deck pad

 Construction: High-pressure inflatable to 12 PSI

 Does anyone ever take pets on this board?
 Will it puncture? (~35 lb dog)

-It’s made out of military-grade PVC so it’s super tough.
+It’s made out of military-grade PVC, so it’s super tough and extremely durable.
 No dog claws (or teeth) should be an issue.
-I had my parents English lab on here, and he didn’t puncture it.
+I had my parents English lab on the board, and he didn’t puncture it.
 He weighs 75 lbs.

 Is there a d ring on the back for a leash?

-Yes there is but it does not come with a leash so you would have to purchase separately.
+Yes, there is, but it does not come with a leash so you would have to purchase that separately.